Introducing web-agent, an open framework for building web agents. Fork it, swap models, and add Skills. Start building →

 Conclusion

-Start with Firecrawl CLI for web scraping and browser automation, Gog for Google Workspace, and self-improving-agent for persistent memory across sessions.
-Browse the full list of OpenClaw skills on ClawHub or the VoltAgent awesome list.
+Start with Firecrawl CLI for web scraping and browser automation, Capability Evolver for self-improving agent behavior, Gog for Google Workspace, and self-improving-agent for persistent memory across sessions.
+Before installing anything beyond the 53 bundled skills, verify the VirusTotal scan on each skill's ClawHub page.
+Browse the full list on ClawHub, skills.sh, or the VoltAgent awesome list.

 For anything the registry doesn't have yet, build a custom skill and publish it.
 The full cycle from mkdir to clawhub publish takes a few minutes.